peytoncordero/DRI25/pandas.md

 ```
 </Secret>

-Display the last 5 rows of the DataFrame (there are two ways to do this)
+Write code to display the last 5 rows of the DataFrame (there are two ways to do this)

 <Secret>
 ```python